 19. Each member may bring friends to two meetings (excluding business meetings).
 Non-members attending outings do so at their own risk.
 The Committee shall have the power to limit this as necessary.

-20. Unless otherwise specifically requested by a Club member, the Club shall be permitted to use any images submitted to the Club by that member for showing at Club and interclub events, exhibitions of the Club’s work, on the Club’s social media and website (at reduced resolution) or for advertising Club events.
+20. Unless otherwise specifically requested by a Club member, the Club shall be permitted to use any images submitted to the Club by a Club member who owns the copyright of the images under the terms of the club’s social media and data protection policies.
 Such photographs will not be used by the Club for any other purposes or for commercial gain without the written permission of the Club member.
 Ownership and copyright of images submitted to the Club for competitions or other purposes will remain with the Club member.

 21.The club is to be insured for public liability and management liability.
 Certain high value items of the club’s equipment may be insured for accidental damage or theft at the discretion of the committee.